Azure/azurehpc/README.md

 ## Overview

 This project is aimed at simplifiying deployment and setup for HPC environments in Azure.
+The deployment scripts include setting up various building blocks available for Networking, Compute and Storage that are needed for an e2e setup.
+You can do this all with a few commands and fast as these are run in parallel.

 They key motivation is:

 * __Automation__
 * Flexibility